SD › Best Time to Visit Turkey

 Turkey in September

-Grape Festival – This traditional grape festival on the island of Bozcaada takes place in early September every year to celebrate grape harvesting.
-Grapes are picked all together in the vineyards that cover one-third of the island’s surface and brought to the center of the city, welcomed with drums and horns to kick off the event.
+- Bozcaada Vintage Festival – This traditional grape festival on the island of Bozcaada takes place in early September to celebrate the harvesting of the four varieties.
+Grapes are picked in the vineyards that cover one-third of the island’s surface and brought to the center of the city, welcomed with drums and horns to kick off the event.
 Wines made from these varieties are available for sale at the event as well as varieties from other regions as well.

-Phaselis Art and Cultural Festival – This week-long event features famous international and Turkish artists in the 2,400-year-old trading center of Phaselis in early September.
+- Phaselis Art and Cultural Festival – This week-long event features famous international and Turkish artists in the 2,400-year-old trading center of Phaselis in early September.
 Turkish jazz, folk, and other genres can be heard in concerts held at the ancient theater.

-International Istanbul Biennial – Hosted every two years starting in mid-September, with the next event beginning on September 14, 2019, this contemporary art exhibition that’s considered one of the most prestigious biennials alongside Sydney, Sao Paolo and Venice, is focused around a current philosophical or political theme. ••••Artists are selected from over 45 countries, whose exhibitions are displayed throughout•••• Istanbul.
+- International Istanbul Biennial – Hosted every other year starting in mid-September.
+This contemporary art exhibition is considered one of the most prestigious biennials alongside Sydney, Sao Paolo, and Venice.
+It is focused around a current philosophical or political theme from which artists are selected from around the world to produce exhibitions which are displayed throughout Istanbul.

-Goreme Local Food Contest – Goreme hosts this food festival over the last week of September.
+- Goreme Local Food Contest – Goreme hosts this food festival over the last week of September.
 The festival seeks to educate younger generations to the traditional flavors of Cappadocian cooking and organic farming.
 A great way to get insight into the local culture.

 Turkey in October

-Akbank International Jazz Festival – This two-week-long festival brings the blues and jazz to Ankara, Izmir and Istanbul, including world-renowned performers who take the stage in some of the most atmospheric venues.
+- Akbank International Jazz Festival – This 2-week-long festival brings the blues and jazz to Ankara, Izmir, and Istanbul, including world-renowned performers who take the stage in some of the most atmospheric venues.

-Republic Day – October 29 is Republic Day, officially known as Cumhurivet Bayrami.
+- Republic Day – October 29 is Republic Day, officially known as Cumhurivet Bayrami.
 It celebrates the 1923 proclamation of the Republic of Turkey with public speeches, parades, fireworks, and more.
 Schools and most businesses are closed.

 Turkey in November

-Istanbul Intercontinental Marathon – The only marathon in the world run on two continents, this event travels from the Asian shoreline to the European side of the Bosphorus on November 3.
+- Istanbul Intercontinental Marathon – The only marathon in the world run across two continents, this event travels from the Asian shoreline to the European side of the Bosphorus on November 3.
 It began when a group of German tourists indicated they run marathons in all of the places they visit.
 As Istanbul had no marathon, a unique opportunity was born to link the continents.

 Turkey in December

-Rumi Festival – In Kanya, the Rumi Festival, December 7-17 in 2019, brings the opportunity to watch the dance of whirling dervishes, a form of active meditation that’s widely practiced in many countries, especially Turkey, with roots in the Mevlevi order.
+- Rumi Festival – In Konya, the Rumi Festival brings the opportunity to watch the dance of whirling dervishes, a form of active meditation that’s widely practiced in many countries, especially Turkey, with roots in the Mevlevi order.
 It is said the whirling represents the universe, the right hand pointing up to heaven to take in goodness and the left hand pointing down to earth to disperse it.
 There will be sporadic performances throughout the streets of Istanbul, with the most elaborate inside the mosques.

-International Short Film Festival – This festival in Istanbul takes place over a week in mid-December, December 13 to 20.
-The oldest international short film festival in the country, some 200 shorts are presented from Turkey and around the world.
+- Istanbul International Short Film Festival – This festival in Istanbul takes place over a week in mid-December, December 13 to 20.
+The oldest international short film festival in the country, some 200 are presented from Turkey and around the world.
 Screenings are presented with Turkish subtitles often followed by a Q&A with the director.